 Nine Signs Your Demand Marketing Is Broken

-The past six months have challenged companies in many ways, but perhaps the greatest challenge has been a precipitous drop-off in sales and the resultant impact on the ‘top line.’
+The past year has challenged companies in many ways, but perhaps the greatest challenge has been a precipitous drop-off in sales and the resultant impact on the ‘top line.’

 Said differently, everyone has a demand problem at this point.
-Everyone needs to re-start their pipelines.
+Everyone either needs to re-start their pipeline, or get it flowing at pre-pandemic rates.
 Yet amid this type of environment, the macro-level situation can make it harder than ever to assess what is actually uncontrollable market conditions vs. what is truly broken in your go-to-market approach.
 This can make it hard to fix problems and hard to refocus your efforts.

 So how do you figure out what is and isn’t working with your demand marketing?
 And how can you drive rapid transformation to ensure your demand engine gets back online as soon as possible?